askeladd123/relearning/json-docs.md

 | ----------- | ------- | -------- | --------------------------- |
 | `type`      | string  | ✓        | `"PLAYER_ELIMINATED"`       |
 | `player_id` | integer | ✓        | ID of the eliminated player |

-Clients should disable inputs for that player upon receiving this.

 ---